lingxuez/sLED/README.md

 ```

 ## A short introduction to sLED
-Suppose X, Y are p-dimensional random vectors independently coming from two populations.
+Suppose `X`, `Y` are `p`-dimensional random vectors independently coming from two populations.
 Let `D` be the differential matrix

 > D = cov(Y) - cov(X)

 The goal for sLED is to test the following hypothesis:

-> H_0: D=0 versus H_1: D \neq 0
+> H_0: D = 0 versus H_1: D != 0

 and to identify the non-zero entries in `D` if the null hypothesis is rejected. sLED is more powerful than many existing two-sample testing procedures for high-dimensional covariance matrices (that is, when the dimension of features `p` is larger than the sample sizes), even when the signal is both weak and sparse.

-sLED can also be used to compare other p-by-p relationship matrices, including correlation matrices and weighted adjacency matrices.
+sLED can also be used to compare other `p`-by-`p` relationship matrices, including correlation matrices and weighted adjacency matrices.

 ## Installation